cortado-mobile-solutions/apidoc-mdm/docs/user.md

 ```

 ## User Reset Password Info
-With this request informations for a reset password token, like the display name of the user, can be retrieved.
+With this request informations about a reset password token, like the display name of the user, can be retrieved.
 These informations will be in the response section *userresetpasswordinfo*.
 It is only available for MTC(Cloud) installations

 ### User Reset Password Info Request

 #### Parameters
-reset password token - This token is part of the forgot password email that is send to a user through the forgot password request.
+Reset password token - This token is part of the forgot password email that is send to a user through the forgot password request.

 ```json
 POST /api/mdm/v2/user/resetpasswordinfo HTTP/1.1